Paralegal Certification - Paralegal Advanced Competency Exam and Credentialing

 - An associate’s degree in any course of study obtained from an institutionally accredited school or ABA-approved program, successful completion of the PCCE, and 2 consecutive renewals of the CRP credential; OR

 - A member of the active duty, retired, former military, or the reserve component of any branch of the US Armed Forces, qualified in a military operation specialty with the rank of at least an E6 in a paralegal rate as a Staff Sergeant (Army and Marines), Petty Officer First Class (Navy), Technical Sergeant (Air Force), or higher as a supervisory paralegal within that branch of service and 12 hours of continuing legal education (“CLE”), including 1 CLE hour of ethics, within 2 years preceding the Application; OR

 - Four (4) years substantive paralegal experience on or before December 31, 2000.

 PACE Study Manual

-You can order the Study Manual (6th edition) via this online form.
+You can order the Study Manual (7th edition) via this online form.
 Note the study manual purchase is separate from the exam application submission fee.
-The 6th edition, like the 5th, contains mini-chapters on bankruptcy, corporate law, intellectual property, family law and other areas tested in the current exam.
-We have also updated the existing chapters, and completely re-written the Intellectual Property chapter.
 PACE and PCCE study manuals are non-refundable.
-Manuals are typically mailed within a week or order and take 3-5 days to be received.
-Please plan accordingly based on your test date, review course, and study schedule.
+Shipping options are outlined on the order form; please plan accordingly based on your test date, review course, and study schedule.

 If you already have an older edition, be assured that it will still assist you in preparing for the exam.
 As always, we encourage PACE Candidates to consult other source materials as well as the Study Manual in preparing for the exam, regardless of which edition of the Study Manual they use.